$143,410Average Value$63Average Price per Sq Ft0Homes For Sale

 1/3

-Locals can walk to Leavenworth Park and other downtown green spaces
+Leavenworth Park and downtown green spaces are within walking distance

-A grassy median stretches across part of Park Avenue, reaching Leavenworth Park, home to a playground and a gazebo.
-Murals, statues and other displays decorate Lipe Art Park in the neighborhood’s south side next to the railroad.
-Several other recreation spaces are less than 2 miles away, including Burnet Park, the city’s largest green space and home to the Rosamond Gifford Zoo, a 9-hole golf course and sports facilities.
-Locals can ice skate during the winter at Clinton Square, a fountain park hosting events like a farmers market and the annual Polish Fest.
+A grassy median stretches across part of Park Avenue, reaching Leavenworth Park, which has a playground and a gazebo.
+Murals, statues and other displays decorate Lipe Art Park on the neighborhood’s south side next to the railroad.
+Several other recreation spaces are less than 2 miles away, including Burnet Park, the city’s largest green space, which is home to the Rosamond Gifford Zoo, a 9-hole golf course and sports facilities.
+Locals can ice skate during the winter at Clinton Square, a fountain park that hosts events like a farmers market and the annual Polish Fest.
 The Inner Harbor mixed-use development and Onondaga Lake’s hiking trails and boat launches are all less than 5 miles north.

 Leavenworth Park is a popular place to build a snow man in the winter in Park Ave.